 What are the most common call recording use-cases?

-As a general rule for any company making interstate or international calls, following two-party consent laws is the best practice that will ensure you’re following all the laws that apply to the call.
+As a general rule for any company making interstate or international calls, following two-party or all-party consent laws is the best practice that will ensure you’re following all the laws that apply to the call.

 Fortunately, many CRM systems have built-in functionality to prompt employees to ask for consent before proceeding with the call if the phone number has an area or country code for a jurisdiction that requires two-party consent.

 If your business needs easy, configurable, hiigh-quality and secure call recording and storage, we're here to help.
 Talk to a voice expert today and learn how Telnyx can power next-generation call recording.

 *Please note that Telnyx is providing this information only as a courtesy, and this does not constitute the provision of legal advice.
 This information should not be used as a substitute for obtaining legal advice from a licensed attorney with appropriate expertise and authorization to practice in your jurisdiction.
 Telnyx is not in a position to interpret any laws, rules, or regulations on behalf of its customers or other third parties.
 You should consult with your legal advisors to ensure that your use of Telnyx services is compliant with all applicable laws, regulations, and requirements.

 Share on Social